-Book a professional still photographer for film stills (needed for advertising and posters when you set up distribution).
+- Book a professional still photographer, or have your crew take smartphone shots for publicity stills (needed for advertising and posters when you set up distribution).

-How to Enhance the Production Value of Your Film
+How to Enhance the Production Value of Your Movie

-Making a film that looks and sounds professional with high production values is an art and a science.
-As a budget-conscious filmmaker, you can enhance the production value of your film by using the tips in the following list to stretch your budget to cover the essentials and arrange some of the extras for little to no cost:
+Making a movie that looks and sounds professional with high production values is an art and a science.
+As a budget-conscious filmmaker, you can enhance the production value of your production by using the tips in the following list to stretch your budget to cover the essentials and arrange some of the extras for little to no cost:

-Barter for things you can’t afford to pay for.
-“Give me this, and I’ll give you a credit or show your product or location in my film!”
+- Barter for things you can’t afford to pay for.
+“Give me this, and I’ll give you a credit or show your product or location in my movie!”

-Use large crowds to make your film look like a bigger production.
-Instead of only 3 people standing in line, have 100! (use free volunteers)
+- Use large crowds to make your movie look like a bigger production.
+Instead of only 3 people standing in line, have 100!
+(Use free volunteers.)